-22. Income tax
+20. Income tax

-The Bank and its subsidiaries adopted the ROC SFAS No. 22, "Income Taxes" for interperiod and intraperiod income tax allocation.
+The Bank adopted the ROC SFAS No. 22, "Income Taxes" for interperiod and intraperiod income tax allocation.
 Deferred income taxes are recognized for tax effects of temporary differences.
 Tax effects on deductible temporary differences, operating loss carry forwards and investment tax credits are recognized as deferred tax assets.
 Valuation allowance is provided for deferred tax assets when their realization is in doubt.
-The ROC government enacted the Alternative Minimum Tax Act ("AMT Act"), which became effective on January 1, 2006.
+The ROC government enacted the Alternative Minimum Tax Act ("AMT Act") from January 1, 2006.
 The Bank has considered the impact of the AMT Act in the determination of its tax liabilities using the higher of the statutory income tax or minimum tax under AMT Act as its current period income tax expense.